shervinea/cheatsheet-translation/pl/cs-230-convolutional-neural-networks.md

 67. where pc is the probability of detecting an object, bx,by,bh,bw are the properties of the detected bouding box, c1,...,cp is a one-hot representation of which of the p classes were detected, and k is the number of anchor boxes.

-⟶gdzie pc jest prawdopodobieństwem wykrycia obiektu, bx,by,bh,bw są parametrami wykrywanej ramki, c1,...,cp jest w postaci kodu "1 z n" (one hot representation) i wskazuje które z p klas zostały wykryte, oraz k jest liczbą ramek (anchor boxes).
+⟶gdzie pc jest prawdopodobieństwem wykrycia obiektu, bx,by,bh,bw są parametrami wykrywanej ramki, c1,...,cp jest w postaci kodu "1 z n" (one hot representation) i wskazuje które z p klas zostały wykryte, oraz k jest liczbą ramek bazowych (anchor boxes).

 68. Step 3: Run the non-max suppression algorithm to remove any potential duplicate overlapping bounding boxes.